OsioLabs/gatsbyguides.com_content/gatsby/hello-world.md

 export default AboutPage
 ```

+Assuming that `gatsby develop` server is running, when you save this file Gatsby should automatically find it, compile the update version of your application, and make the page available to view.

-Then navigate to [http://localhost:8000/about](http://localhost:8000/about) in your browser to see the page you just created.
+Navigate to [http://localhost:8000/about](http://localhost:8000/about) in your browser to see the page you just created.

 ## What's going on here?